neamtsabry/CSC223-A4-5/README.md

 13. Click "Finish"
 14. Right-Click on the new project that showed up in the "Package Explorer" on the left.
 Select "Configure > Convert to Maven Project".

+## Connect to the database

+1. Download the sqlite-jdbc-3.27.2.1.jar file from this link: https://bitbucket.org/xerial/sqlite-jdbc/downloads/
+2. Right click on your project
+3. Select Build Path
+4. Click on Configure Build Path
+5. Click on Libraries and select Add External JARs
+6. Select the jar file from step 1 from the folder
+7. Click and Apply and Ok

 ## Find and run the code!

 1. Expand the "ValleyBikeSim" folder, expand the "src/main/java" and "(default package)" folders.